-C. The Group and Grandpharma (China) Co., Ltd (collectively referred to herein as 'Grandpharma') entered into a contract for collaborative development and authorisation agreement in China, Hong Kong, Macao and other areas.
-The Group transferred professional knowledge and provided

-D. The Group and Eyenovia, Inc. (EYEN) entered into a contract for new drug authorisation agreement in the US.
-The Group will transfer the license application in the US and EYEN will obtain the right of production and sales.
+- C. The Group and Grandpharma (China) Co., Ltd. (collectively referred to herein as 'Grandpharma') entered into a contract for collaborative development and authorisation agreement in China, Hong Kong, Macao and other areas.
+The Group transferred professional knowledge and provided related data to Grandpharma which will be responsible for subsequent clinical development.
+When Grandpharma successfully develops a new drug, it will obtain the right of production and sales in China, Hong Kong and Macao.
+Under the contract, the Group can charge signing bonus, milestone payment and royalties as a percentage of sales in the future from Grandpharma.
+As of December 31, 2024, the Group's accumulated revenue recognised since the contract was signed amounted to \$59,023. - D. The Group and Eyenovia, Inc. (EYEN) entered into a contract for new drug authorisation agreement in the US.
+The Group had transferred the license application in the US to EYEN in March 2024 and EYEN would obtain the right of production and sales.
 Under the contract, the Group can charge signing bonus, development milestone payment and sales milestone payment from EYEN.
-As of December 31, 2023, the Group had collected USD 1,000 thousand and 487 thousand shares of EYEN's ordinary shares, which were shown as 'non-current financial assets at fair value through other comprehensive income'.
-As of December 31, 2023, the Group has not yet recognised revenue since the contract signed.
+As of December 31, 2024, the Group had collected USD 2,000 thousand and 1,101 thousand shares of EYEN's ordinary shares, which were shown as 'non-current financial assets